ITLarv/Website/README.md

 The website is hosted using [Vercel](https://vercel.com).
 The master (alpha) branch can be found on [website.larv.vercel.app](https://website.larv.vercel.app).
 Staging (beta) on [larv.vercel.app](https://larv.vercel.app).
 The production is (soon) [larv.org](https://larv.org).

-Everyting is deployed automatically using Webhooks.
+Everything is deployed automatically using Webhooks.

 [![Powered by Vercel](./powered-by-vercel.svg)](https://vercel.com)